 - Mac: Firefox, Opera, Safari, Chrome

 - Integration and restyling of the NextGen photo gallery plugin which is utilised in various places across the site

 - Emailing the Broadcasting and Arts Culture & Heritage spokespeople and/or party leaders of all the major political parties to ask for a summary of their party's policy on Radio New Zealand funding, so that we could include these on the website in order that visitors can compare them directly.

 I find it fascinating that the cliché of starting a Facebook group in order to protest something-or-other can actually be extremely effective.
 The original group rose to 20,000 members in just over a month, which by anyone's standards in this small country of ours is quite a substantial number.
-The website is a logical extension - and I hope it will prove, over time, that people power can be a force for change.
-It's certainly rekindled my interest in political activism!
+The website is a logical extension - and proved that people power can be a force for change.
+It certainly rekindled my interest in political activism!